almastabssam/DashboardDesignAssessment/README.md

 Assessment in react native app Android and iOS

+# Kown Parameters
+1- I try to spetrat ethe styles and from inline but some maybe some are left 2- I used the graph library to save time but we can make our custom graph as per design

+# Important Notes

+1- I used the networking library and used my own wrapper to call the Rest APis 2- I used the one video data name Barbie in dash and detail screen. we can use all the array for all cards 3- We can also create a carosul of video card
+4-

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.